WordPress/gutenberg/packages/scripts/README.md

 This is how you execute the script with presented setup:

--   `npm run format` - formats files in the entire project’s directories.
+-   `pnpm format` - formats files in the entire project’s directories.
--   `npm run format:src` - formats files in the project’s `src` subfolder’s directories.
+-   `pnpm format:src` - formats files in the project’s `src` subfolder’s directories.

-When you run commands similar to the `npm run format:src` example above, you can provide a file, a directory, or `glob` syntax or any combination of them.
+When you run commands similar to the `pnpm format:src` example above, you can provide a file, a directory, or `glob` syntax or any combination of them.

 By default, files located in `build`, `node_modules`, and `vendor` folders are ignored.
 You can customize the list of ignored files and directories by adding them to a `.prettierignore` file in your project.